 Our law firm is fortunate to have been assisting clients in South Carolina since 1984.
 Our success over these years can be directly traced back to our clients and more generally to the community at-large and to other members of the South Carolina Bar.
-At John Hughes Cooper, P.C., it is our mission not only to provide competent, zealous advocacy for our clients, but also to give back to the profession and the community through a commitment to pro bono work, community service, charitable contribution, and to civility and courtesy in our advocacy.
+At Cooper and Bilbrey, P.C., it is our mission not only to provide competent, zealous advocacy for our clients, but also to give back to the profession and the community through a commitment to pro bono work, community service, charitable contribution, and to civility and courtesy in our advocacy.

 Pro bono work is professional work that is undertaken voluntarily and without payment or at a reduced fee as a public service.
 As lawyers in South Carolina, we have taken an oath and sworn to “assist the defenseless or oppressed by ensuring that justice is available to all citizens….”
 As members of the Maritime Law Association of the United States (MLA), we also strive to meet the tenets of the Code of Professional Conduct, one of which is that we will “contribute time and resources to pro bono activities”.